Dubuque opens Murphy and Eagle Point parks early, but facilities, courts remain closed

-Dubuque Leisure Services today opened Murphy and Eagle Point parks early for the 2020 season in an effort to improve the health and well-being of residents during the COVID-19 pandemic.
+Dubuque Leisure Services on Wednesday opened Murphy and Eagle Point parks early for the 2020 season in an effort to improve the health and well-being of residents during the COVID-19 pandemic.

 “It’s important that we all stay home as much as possible, but getting outside occasionally is crucial to maintaining health and well-being during these difficult times,” said Park Division Manager Stephen Fehsal in a press release.